128technology/docs/docs/plugin_aws_tgw_connect.md

 2. [Configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) AWS CLI using `aws configure`.
 Be sure to specify the credentials, and `json` for the `output`.
 3. Try running `aws ec2 describe-transit-gateway-connect-peers`.
    * If it prints out some json, then you are done
-4. [Update](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html#cliv2-linux-upgrade) the aws cli to the latest version available and then try step 3 again.
+4. [Update](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html#cliv2-linux-upgrade) the AWS CLI to the latest version available and then try step 3 again.

 ## Configuration Snippet

-To determine which nodes/interfaces are to be used to connect to the transit gateway, the plugin configuration datamodel needs a tagging mechanism on the `network-interface`'s `address` to let the plugin know which interfaces should try to connect.
+To determine which nodes/interfaces are to be used to connect to the transit gateway, the plugin configuration datamodel needs a tagging mechanism on the `network-interface`'s `address` to let the plugin know which interfaces are to be used for peering.

 ```
 router